azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Aerospace/Predictive Maintenance/Technical Deployment Guide/README.md

 # Deployment Guide

-There is a lot of documentation around the Cortana Intelligence Suite Solution Template for predictive maintenance for aerospace that predicts the remaining useful life of an aircraft engine.

-There is an overview [blog post](https://blogs.technet.microsoft.com/machinelearning/2016/02/23/predictive-maintenance-for-aerospace-a-cortana-analytics-solution-template/) and a [technical guide](https://azure.microsoft.com/en-us/documentation/articles/cortana-analytics-technical-guide-predictive-maintenance) that provide a higher level overview of the [solution template](https://gallery.cortanaintelligence.com/SolutionTemplate/Predictive-Maintenance-for-Aerospace-1) .

-This information is incredibly useful to understand the concepts behind and technology that went into creating it but does not provide the deep systems understanding that implementers need to understand the design in total.

-This (doc/blob/post) explains how to build the solution piece by piece and in many cases explains why certain decisions were made.
-The manual process gives an implementer an inside view on how the solution is built and an understanding of each of the components	.
+This documentation explains how to build the solution piece by piece and in many cases explains why certain decisions were made.
+The manual process gives an implementer an inside view on how the solution is built and an understanding of each of the components.

 # Requirements
 This section contains required accounts and software you will need to create this solution.